LoraV/LoraV.github.io/_posts/2019-02-16-rock-star-nobel.markdown

 ### Page 9

 You come to, face-to-face with a hungry elder god, surrounded by worshippers in black robes.
-As they force you into tentacle's reach of the elder god, you wonder if there was any choice you could have made that would lead you to a different outcome.
+As they force you into tentacle's reach of the elder god, you wonder if there was any choice you could have made that would have led you to a different outcome.